-We want to keep you posted and publish occasional newsletters that can include news, information, opinions and data.
+Stay up to date!
+Here we post occasional newsletters that can include notable news, information, opinions, and event re-caps.
 Read everything we know.

 By William May

 Published: 05/18/15 Topics: Fishing, Government, Ocean Shores WA Comments: 0

 And just like that it was over.

 This has been one of the best razor clam digging seasons in years.
-But Washington State Department of Fish & Wifelife giveth and the Washington State Department of Fish and Wildlife taketh away.
+But Washington State Department of Fish & Wildlife giveth and the Washington State Department of Fish and Wildlife taketh away.